curityio/devops-dashboard-example/README.md

 ## Website Documentation

-See the [DevOps Dashboard](https://curity.io/resources/learn/devops-dashboard) tutorial for step by step instructions to get up and running.
+See the [DevOps Dashboard](https://curity.io/resources/learn/devops-dashboard) tutorial for step by step instructions.

 ## More Information